Motorcycle Accident FAQ

 Q: What does "comparative negligence" mean when determining who is liable for a traffic accident?

-A: Comparative negligence apportions fault among the drivers involved in an accident based on their degree of carelessness that contributed to the accident.
-Where a motorcycle is concerned, a common example of comparative negligence might be where the motorcycle's headlamp, brake light, or tail light is out, especially if the accident happened at night.
+A: Comparative negligence apportions fault among the drivers involved in an accident based on their contribution to the accident.
+Where a motorcycle is concerned, a common example of comparative negligence might be a situation where the motorcycle's headlamp, brake light, or tail light is out, especially if the accident happened at night.

 Q: Will my health insurance coverage or paid sick leave from work limit my recovery for my motorcycle accident?

 A: If you were injured in a motorcycle accident, whether you paid for medical care out of your own pocket or your health insurance covered it is not relevant, nor is whether your lost time at work was covered by sick leave or vacation pay.
 Keep in mind, however, that your own health insurance carrier may require that you reimburse it, out of your settlement or award, for some or all of the amounts it has paid to treat your injuries.

 Q: What should I do if I am involved in an accident on my motorcycle?